-The Puskas Group is moving to the Ohio State University!
+The Puskas Group has moved to the Ohio State University!
 Professor Puskas will be leading the biomaterial and biopolymer engineering program at the Department of Food, Agricultural and Biological Engineering (FABE).
 The program will be closely related to Ohio State’s Discovery Themes Initiative (www.discovery.osu.edu) and Sustainable and Resilient Economy (SRE) program (www.discovery.osu/SRE) and plans to make global impact.
 The group will be part of the Materials Development Working Group of the Sustainable and Resilient Economy Discovery Theme and the Sustainability Institute (Web:si.osu.edu; Social media: @OhioStSustain).

 Natural Rubber Biosynthesis